 The College library has an extensive lending and reference book stock, in addition to videos and journals.
 You may prefer to purchase your own set of specialist reference books.
 These are available at a cost of approximately £40.00.
-We have a strict dress code, which comprises of a black pinstripe suit, white shirt/blouse and black shoes/boots, and you are expected to wear this at all times.
+Formal dress is required on assessments days, this will be discussed at interview/enrolment.

 If you are aged 16-18 as of 31st August on the year of enrolment – no course fee.